-

 Reproduction & Growth

-- Both male and female will have multiple mates and will not form pair bonds.
+- Both males and females will have multiple mates and will not form pair bonds.

 - Only species of the family Carcharhinidae (requiem sharks) that does not use a placenta to nourish developing embryos.